BitEU/BBC_UNIVAC/README.md

 ### CONGRATULATIONS!

-You are now the proud owner of the BBC (Burgeson Baseball Computer) Baseball Simulation, one of the earliest computer baseball games ever created.
-Originally programmed in 1961 for the IBM 1620 computer by Paul R. Burgeson of Youngstown, Ohio, this game has been faithfully recreated for your Windows computer.
+You are now the proud owner of the BBC (Burgeson Baseball Computer) Baseball Simulation.
+Originally created in 1961 by Paul R. Burgeson for the IBM 1620 computer, this version features a modern roster of 2025 MLB players while maintaining the classic simulation engine.

 ### GAME OVERVIEW

-BBC Baseball puts you in command of an all-star lineup featuring 90 of baseball's greatest legends from 1884 to 1953.
+BBC Baseball puts you in command of an all-star lineup featuring 100 players from the 2025 MLB season.
 Select your dream team and compete against the computer in a full nine-inning game.
 Will your strategic choices lead to victory, or will the computer's random selections prove superior?

 **ORIGINAL SPECIFICATIONS**
-- Author: Paul R. Burgeson
+- Original Author: Paul R. Burgeson
-- Release Date: January 1961
+- Original Release: January 1961
 - Original System: IBM 1620 (20,000 digits of memory)
-- Programming Language: Machine code
-- This Version: Microsoft Visual C++ for Windows
+- This Version: Microsoft Visual C++ for Windows with 2025 player data

 ### GAME FEATURES

 **PLAYER ROSTER**
-- 90 all-star players from baseball history (1884-1953)
+- Current MLB players from the 2025 season
-- Authentic batting averages from each player's best season
+- Batting averages from 2025 season statistics
-- Left-handed, right-handed, and switch hitters
+- Left-handed and right-handed batters
+- Jersey number support for player selection

 **COMPLETE GAME SIMULATION**
 - Full nine-inning games (extra innings if tied)